hippokrates1337/VibeFC/src/app/(protected)/data-intake/README.md

 - **Fetching Variables**: When data for the selected organization is needed and not available locally, the application fetches it via a `GET` request to `{NEXT_PUBLIC_BACKEND_URL}/data-intake/variables/{userId}`.
 This requires user authentication (JWT token).
 The `variableStore` manages the loading and error states for this operation.
 - **Saving New Variables**: Variables added via the CSV import modal (action: 'add') are sent to the backend via a `POST` request, likely to an endpoint like `/api/data-intake/variables` (handled by `api-hooks.ts`).
 This persists new variables server-side.
 - **Updates/Deletions**: Variable updates (name, type, values) and deletions performed in the data table trigger API calls (e.g., `PUT`, `DELETE`) to update the backend, managed by `api-hooks.ts`.
 The local Zustand store is updated optimistically or upon successful API response.
+- **Import Updates**: When users select "update existing" during CSV import, the system sends the updated variable data to the backend via `PUT /data-intake/variables` to ensure database persistence.

 ## Component Structure